dynexcoin/autoqubo/README.md

 </p>

-This repository acts as a companion to the following Fujitsu Research publications:
+This repository was created by Fujitsu Research and is based on the following publications:

 1. Alberto Moraglio, Serban Georgescu, and Przemysław Sadowski.
 2022.
 AutoQubo: Data-driven automatic QUBO generation.
 In Genetic and Evolutionary Computation Conference Companion (GECCO ’22 Companion), July 9–13, 2022, Boston, MA, USA.
 ACM, New York, NY, USA, 8 pages. https://doi.org/10.1145/3520304.3533965